ThiagoBarradas/restsharp-serilog-auto/README.md

 Serilog uses `Log.Logger` as global.
 If you setup this on your application Startup/Bootstrap, it's not needed change logger configuration.

-## Variables to use in messages templates
+## Variables to use in message templates

 Properties created like `(...).Enrich.WithProperty("Application", "MyProject")` can be used in templates.